redis/redis-doc/docs/connect/clients/lettuce.md

 ## DNS cache and Redis

-When you connect to a Redis with multiple endpoints, such as Redis Enterprise Active-Active, it's recommended to disable the JVM's DNS cache to load-balance requests across multiple endpoints.
+When you connect to a Redis database with multiple endpoints, such as Redis Enterprise Active-Active, it's recommended to disable the JVM's DNS cache to load-balance requests across multiple endpoints.

 You can do this in your application's code with the following snippet: